NansenHo/TIL/react/docs/3_escape_hatches/2_manipulating_the_dom_with_refs.md

 **You can safely modify parts of the DOM that React has no reason to update.**

 If some `<div>` is always empty in the JSX, React won’t have a reason to touch its children list.
 Therefore, it is safe to manually add or remove elements there.

+---

+Usually, you will use refs for **non-destructive actions** like focusing, scrolling, or measuring DOM elements.

+---

+Avoid changing DOM nodes managed by React.

+If you do modify DOM nodes managed by React, modify parts that React has no reason to update.